i1oveMyse1f/data_structures/README.md

 4. MapForPoor is standart educational problem for analysing running time algorithm

-5. HashMap is simple version for std::unordered_map
+5. HashMap is simple version of std::unordered_map